KieranH17/tensorflow/README.md

 # tensorflow_chess

-chess engines that use neural networks to predict the best moves
+simple chess engines to try out using neural networks to predict the best moves